-Our products distributed under our wealth management services can be broadly divided into publicly raised fund products and privately raised fund products.
+Our products distributed under our wealth management services can be broadly divided into publicly raised fund products and privately raised securities investment fund products.
 Generally, for publicly raised fund products offered to the public (either unspecified investors or unlimited number of specified investors with minimum investment requirement), we process the relevant transactions online through the app "Puyi Fund" (普益基金).
-Puyi Fund provides up-to-date product-related information online and a full-scope of online transaction processing services through which clients can execute transactions and monitor their investments portfolio.
-In comparison, our privately raised fund products, which are offered to a limited number of qualified investors, are primarily distributed offline through our branch network.
-To improve the efficiency of our distribution of privately raised fund products, we have devoted significant capital resources to upgrade our IT infrastructure to become one of the first movers that can distribute privately raised fund products online.
-We expect to begin providing a full-scope of online transaction processing services for our privately raised fund products through which clients can also execute transactions and monitor their investment portfolio in the same manner as for publicly raised fund products through Puyi Fund, by the end of 2020.
-We receive distribution commissions for all wealth management products distributed by us.
-In addition, we receive performance-based fee income for the privately raised funds we distribute.
+In comparison, our privately raised fund products, which are offered to a limited number of qualified investors, are historically distributed offline through our branch network.
+Since December 2020, we began to provide online services for our privately raised fund products through the app "Puyi Fund" in the same manner as for publicly raised fund products.
+The app "Puyi Fund" provides up-to-date product-related information online through which clients can execute transactions and monitor their investments portfolio.
+We receive distribution commissions for almost all of wealth management products distributed by us.
+In addition, we receive performance-based fee income for certain privately raised funds we distribute.

 Our publicly raised fund products have accounted for the largest proportion of our aggregated transaction value and revenue.
-Although most of the products we recommend to our clients are sourced from third-party product providers, we also distribute privately raised fund products under our management.
-See "- Asset Management Services" below.
+Although most of the products we recommend to our clients are sourced from third-party product providers, we also distribute privately raised securities investment fund products under our management.
+See "Asset Management Services" below.
 For accounting purposes, third-party product providers are our customers under wealth management services.
 The following table sets forth transaction value and revenue contribution of the different product categories under our wealth management services for the periods indicated.